The Siberian Huskies Ancestral Heritage

 Ancient Roots: The Chukchi People and Sled Dogs

-Introduction to the West: The Early 20th Century
+Introduction to the West

-Siberian Huskies remained relatively unknown outside of Siberia until the early 20th century when Russian fur traders and explorers began to share stories of the breed’s exceptional abilities.
-In 1909, Siberian Huskies were first introduced to North America when a team of these dogs was entered in the All-Alaska Sweepstakes, a gruelling 408-mile sled dog race.
-Though relatively small compared to the larger Malamutes and other sled dogs used in Alaska, the Siberian Huskies impressed onlookers with their incredible stamina and speed.
+The Early 20th Century Siberian Huskies were relatively unknown outside Siberia until the early 20th century when Russian traders and explorers shared their capabilities.
+In 1909, Huskies debuted in North America during the All-Alaska Sweepstakes, a 408-mile sled dog race.
+Despite their smaller size compared to other sled dogs, their stamina and speed were immediately recognized.

 The Breed’s Evolution in North America